 Some herbal teas that are popular for helping our bodies fight off disease are:

-The active ingredient in licorice is called glycyrrhizic acid, which has antiviral benefits and can soothe an upset stomach (2).
-Recent research suggests it may even be useful against the common cold (23).
+The active ingredient in licorice is called glycyrrhizic acid, which has antimicrobial benefits and can soothe an upset stomach (2).
+Recent research suggests it may even be useful against postoperative cough and sore throat after intubation (23).

-This tea is made from echinacea, a flower with both immune-boosting and anti-inflammatory properties.
-Some studies suggest that drinking this tea three times per day for two weeks may increase your resistance to the common cold virus (8)
+This tea is made from echinacea, a flower with possible immune-boosting and anti-inflammatory properties.
+Some studies suggest that this herb may increase your resistance to the common cold virus, although overall scientific evidence is not strong (8).

 For centuries, the Chinese have used this shrub to treat coughs and respiratory infections.
-It works by thinning mucus, which allows you to expel bacteria more quickly.
-Preliminary research suggests that elderberry extract may even help control the flu virus (9)!
+It might work by thinning mucus, which allows you to expel bacteria more quickly.
+Preliminary research suggests that elderberry extract may even help reduce cold duration and severity in air travelers (9).

 Another famous immunity-boosting tea, ginseng, has been used in Chinese medicine for centuries.
-Some modern research confirms that it can fight viruses and reduce your chances of catching a cold.
+Some modern research suggests that it may help your immune system fight the flu.
 It may also have some anti-cancer properties, but more research is needed to be sure (4).

-Dandelion tea is made from the roots of this common weed.
+Dandelion tea is made from the leaves or roots of this common weed.
 You can often find it growing in your backyard!
-The tea provides a mild diuretic effect and some nutrients which may help prevent chronic kidney disease.
-Although dandelion powder can do even more for your kidneys, eating too much of it at once could lead to an upset stomach (24).
+The tea provides a mild diuretic effect and may have some benefit for type 2 diabetes by influencing glucose metabolism and related processes (24).

 The herb peppermint has long been used to alleviate nausea or morning sickness during pregnancy, but its benefits don’t stop there!
-Drinking 2 cups of peppermint tea per day for several weeks has been shown to speed up wound healing and reduce inflammation associated with arthritis and asthma (18).
+Researchers have found that topical administration of peppermint oil and cinnamon was helpful for wound healing and preventing infection (18).

 Dropping pounds by the dozens without putting yourself through the wringer is everyone’s weight loss pipe dream.
 But what if we told you that the BetterMe app can make that happen?
 Keep yourself in prime shape with our fat-blasting workouts, delicious budget-sparing recipes, and body-transforming challenges with our app!

-Digestion is a complicated process that needs to be perfect for you to enjoy good health.
+Digestion is a complicated process that needs to be working well for you to enjoy good health.
 The breakdown of the foods into absorbable nutrients is vital for you to maintain your energy levels throughout the day and ensure that your body gets all the nutrients it requires.

-Herbal teas are among these methods where they help in improving digestion by introducing essential chemicals that enhance the digestive process to ensure that you get back on track.
+Some herbal teas are believed to help in improving digestion by introducing essential chemicals that enhance the digestive process to ensure that you get back on track.

 Some of the best herbal teas for this function include:

 Hibiscus tea could be the herbal equivalent of an antacid.
-Hibiscus tea has been shown to buffer the effects of stomach acid, which is vital for proper digestion.
-This means your body is better able to maintain its levels of stomach acid (which helps digest food) over time without becoming too acidic or alkaline (17).
-It also means you are less likely to develop conditions like ulcers or GERD (gastroesophageal reflux disease), both of which are associated with excess stomach acid production.
+Hibiscus tea has been shown to buffer the effects of stomach acid, which is helpful for those with ulcers or acid reflux.
+This means your body is better able to maintain its levels of stomach acid (which helps digest food) without causing heartburn (17).

-Ginger tea is ideal for digestion because it has been shown to reduce spasms in the digestive tract.
-It also reduces inflammation associated with many gastrointestinal disorders, which makes it an effective treatment option for diarrhea and other digestive conditions (12).
+Ginger tea may be helpful for digestion because it has been shown to reduce nausea and vomiting, especially in pregnancy.
+It may also reduce inflammation associated with many gastrointestinal disorders, which might make it an effective treatment option for diarrhea and other digestive conditions (12).

-Chamomile tea is ideal for soothing muscle spasms of the digestive tract, which makes it an effective treatment option for colitis and other bowel disorders (5).
+Chamomile tea is commonly used for soothing muscle spasms of the digestive tract, which suggests it may be a helpful option for colitis and other bowel disorders (5).

 Fennel tea is ideal for digestion because of its antispasmodic properties.
 These properties allow it to relax and soothe your intestinal muscles to prevent spasms that can lead to discomfort or bloating after eating.
-Fennel tea also relieves gas when consumed regularly over time (5).
+Fennel tea may also relieve gas when consumed regularly over time.

 Improved Brain Function